PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ### 3.2 Printing json Information

 Using `json_InfoShow.py` allows you to print the keys of each key-value pair in a json file and output the first element in the value to help you quickly understand the annotation information.
-For COCO format annotation data, you should pay special attention to the contents of the `image` and `annotation` fields.
+For COCO format annotations, you should pay special attention to the contents of the `image` and `annotation` fields.

 #### 3.2.1 Command Demonstration